polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-hrmp-channels.md

 In this tutorial, you'll open HRMP channels that enable a parachain with the unique identifier 1001 and a parachain with the unique identifier 1002 to exchange XCM messages.
 Before you begin, verify the following:

-- You have set up a [zombienet](https://substrate.stackexchange.com/questions/4692/how-do-i-spin-up-a-testnet-with-zombienet) test network or a local relay chain using the `rococo-local`  chain specification.
+- You have set up a [parachain test network](/test/simulate-parachains) using Zombienet or a local relay chain using the `rococo-local`  chain specification.

-- You have set up two local parachain for testing purposes.
+- You have set up two local or virtual parachains for testing purposes.

+  For the purposes of this tutorial:

+  Parachain A has the unique identifier 1000.
+  Parachain B has the unique identifier 1001.

-- You have the `sudo` pallet configured for both local parachains.
+- You have the `sudo` pallet available for both local parachains to use.

-  In a production environment, you would use governance instead of the `sudo` pallet for privileged transactions.
+  In a production environment, you would use governance proposals and voting instead of the `sudo` pallet for privileged transactions.

 ## Prepare the channel request

-1. Open the Polkadot/Substrate Portal and connect to the test network.
+1. Open the [Polkadot/Substrate Portal]() and connect to the relay chain endpoint in your test network.
 2. Create an hrmpInitOpenChannel call.
 Do not submit the call, instead copy the encoded call data for later use: